VATALU/obsessive/README.md

+# :construction: UNDER CONSTRUCTION :construction:
 # Obsessive
-Obsessive is a featherweight framework for JavaWeb development based on Vert.x.
-Obsessive is aimed to help you to code in the style of spring-boot.
+`Obsessive` is a featherweight framework for JavaWeb development based on `Vert.x`. `Obsessive` is aimed to help you to code in the style of spring-boot.
 ## 1.Feature
 * Follow the COC principle
 * IoC